Geology 301: Hydrology

 View this calendar in other formats

 If you use Google Calendar, you can view these events in your own calendar.
 Just click the button at the bottom right of the calendar.
-You will be offered access to two calendars; one called something like "Hydrology" with most of the course events, and a second calendar called "Bader - all classes" that includes office hours and special events.
+You will be offered access to two calendars; one called something like "Hydrology" with most of the course events, and a second calendar called "Bader - all classes" that includes office hours and special events such as guest speakers.

-If you want a schedule suitable for printing, you may find a pdf in our resources below.
+If you want a schedule suitable for printing, you may find a pdf in our resources on Canvas.
 Warning: our schedule may change during this semester, rendering the pdf version obsolete.
 The Google calendar will remain up-to-date and should be your primary reference.